WWE News: The Undertaker And Kurt Angle Officially Pulled From Non-WWE Event

 “The announcement went wide and viral.
 I was told it had gotten WWE’s attention and that Vince McMahon texted The Undertaker about the appearance.
 Taker’s representation, which is a company called Get Engaged, called to tell me, ‘WWE says he can’t do it.'”

 Thompson went on to say that a friend of his spoke with Vince McMahon directly about the situation and that there was no “heat” on him for any of this.
-Vince simply said that The Undertaker would not be doing personal appearances outside of WWE and no only would damages be covered but a replacement would be sent.
+Vince simply said that The Undertaker would not be doing personal appearances outside of WWE and not only would damages be covered but a replacement would be sent.

 It was suggested that Vince, Triple H or Stephanie McMahon replace The Undertaker and Thompson would donate 100 percent of the proceeds to Connor’s Cure and even match the donation.
 As of now, Vince has simply said that no “main roster replacements” will be sent.